Matthew Rhys: Personal life

 Rhys has been in a relationship with his The Americans co-star Keri Russell since 2014.
 They had their first child, a son, in 2016.
 In interviews conducted in 2021, they referred to each other as husband and wife, though Rhys stated in an interview in March 2025 that they "literally haven't got round to marriage yet".
+The family lives together in Brooklyn along with Russell's two older children from a previous relationship.

 He is a supporter of Plaid Cymru and has spoken out in favour of Welsh independence.
 Rhys stated in November 2018 that he spoke to his son "only in Welsh", adding that he wants his son to understand the language.

 On 15 July 2008, Aberystwyth University honoured Rhys as a fellow.
 On 8 August 2008, he was honoured at the Welsh National Eisteddfod by being accepted as a member to the druidic order of the Gorsedd of the Bards for his contributions to the Welsh language and Wales.
 His bardic name in the Gorsedd is Matthew Tâf.
 In August 2009, Rhys took to the stage with the National Youth Orchestra of Wales as part of the National Eisteddfod.